Published by Maisie Borrows on 16 March 2018

 - The Reformer Blog

-I joined Reform as a Research Assistant in February 2017 and became a Researcher in July 2017.
+I joined Reform as a Research Assistant in February 2017 and became a Researcher in July 2017, before becoming a Senior Researcher in March 2018.
 I have a particular interest in healthcare policy and I am currently writing on a report about the future NHS workforce.
 I am also working on a project looking at the design for a new commissioning framework and have recently published a paper on modern technology improving efficiency at the UK border.

 Before joining Reform, I worked as a management consultant for a global consulting company, specialising in productivity improvements in healthcare providers.
 I hope to use and apply my knowledge from on-the-ground experience in the NHS to my research.
 I know first-hand the change that needs to happen in this public service and I am excited to have the opportunity to impact some of this change through my policy research.